 Finding the Best Unbiased Expert

 To ensure your expert’s testimony is effective and unbiased, it’s best to search for the best expert in the areas at issue.
 If there’s a chance an expert might appear biased towards you or your client, don’t hire them.
 For example, if your firm repeatedly uses the same expert it could open their credibility up to criticism.
-Jurys might think they only testify in glowing, biased way about issues that are favorable to the cases at your firm so your firm will continue to pay them fees.
-Expert witnesses that have any professional, familial or other relationship to you, your client or their business should be avoided like the plague.
+Jurys might think they only testify in glowing, biased ways about issues that are favorable to the cases at your firm so your firm will continue to pay their fees.
+Expert witnesses that have any professional, familial, or other relationship to you, your client, or their business should be avoided like the plague.
 These can be strong indicators of bias that can get the expert’s testimony thrown out or be perceived as biased and therefore discounted by the jury.

 Preparing First-Time Experts

 Informing the expert on how the court proceedings will transpire and when they will likely be called to testify isn’t considered coaching.
-A first-time expert, in particular, may have a lot of questions about the roles of the jury, judge and opposing counsel and how things work in a trial or deposition.
+A first-time expert, in particular, may have a lot of questions about the roles of the jury, judge, and opposing counsel and how things work in a trial or deposition.
 They may ask you where they should sit as they wait to testify, what time to arrive and how they will find out about any changes in the schedule.
 Providing experts with this type of information won’t jeopardize your case or their testimony.

 Of course, guiding a first-time expert witness on courtroom etiquette and appearance, for example, is acceptable preparation.
 An inexperienced witness may not be aware of effective courtroom testimony protocol, such as listening to the entire question before answering, or the importance of looking at the jury when answering.